mongodb/docs/mms/source/deployment.rst

 =======================

 The :doc:`installation </install>` document outlines a basic setup process for MMS and the agent.
-By contrast this guide provides a more in depth review of deployment and MMS agent configuration.
+This guide provides a more in depth review of deployment and MMS agent configuration.

 Resource Requirements
 ---------------------